 In the end, the Italians achieved battlefield supremacy, despite the heavy losses (some two thousand Italians and one thousand Frenchmen dead in just one hour), a veritable slaughter for the times.
 The French were forced to leave behind all of the booty looted in the sack of Naples but, in accordance with Italian rules of warfare, were allowed to bury their dead and care for their wounded before the survivors, including King Charles VIII, were allowed to return to France.
 For the Italians it was a costly victory but a victory nonetheless.

 For the French, however, the fact that a sizable army had managed to invade, ravage and plunder Italy without suffering annihilation at the hands of the Italians sent to defeat them exposed their weakness due more to disorganization and indecisiveness at the political level.
 Fornovo would forever shift the balance of power in favor of the nascent “nation-states” of France and Spain and away from the city-states of the Italian Peninsula.
-The weakness inherent in the “Italian system” had been revealed in all of its dramatic consequences and condemned Italy to centuries of political, economic and military decline.
+The weakness inherent in the “Italian system” had been revealed in all of its dramatic consequences and would condemn Italy to centuries of political, economic and military decline.
 After Fornovo, the rich northern plain of Italy would become the battlefield of France, Spain and Austria for centuries to come.
 While the Papal States were spared the humiliation, Naples would soon succumb to Spanish colonization and suffer annexation to the Spanish Empire.
 For centuries to come Naples would be governed by a Spanish Viceroy.
 Overall, the territorial integrity of the Kingdom of Naples lasted from about the mid 15th Century to the mid 19th Century when the House of Savoy absorbed all of “Naples” into a united Kingdom of Italy.

 Following its defeat in WWII, Italy has never quite cut the political mustard.
 The internecine, mostly bloodless, revolution waged domestically by communists and sympathizers to cow all unaligned into submission under pain of being branded, and ostracized politically (and economically) as, fascists, has finally had its epilogue in the recent political elections of March 4, 2018, which – unless something is urgently done – may go down in the annals of history as a self-inflicted modern-day “Fornovo”.
 Why?

 Well, because this latest electoral fiasco was purposely engineered by Italy’s cold war leadership to bring about a hung parliament that would be unable to express a government but that was supposed to work in favor of the old consolidated party machineries in a return to the parliamentarianism of the First Republic.
 Instead what Italians got was more than two months of “dialogo” between two relatively new parties, both branded as “populists” by all, including Berlusconi’s Forza Italia Party, officially allied with Salvini’s League.
 Sorry for the long sentence but nothing in Italy is short and sweet.
-Everything is complicated by a fragmented leadership unwilling to risk loosing votes by taking an open and clear stance on any of the major issues confronting Italian society today: from what to do about the increasing flux of migrants continuing to washing ashore on Italy’s long coastlines to taxation, the budget and national debt.
+Everything is complicated by a fragmented leadership unwilling to risk loosing votes by taking an open and clear stance on any of the major issues confronting Italian society today: from what to do about the increasing flux of migrants continuing to wash ashore on Italy’s long coastline, to taxation, the budget and national debt.

 Unfortunately, Italy’s post WWII “system” worked well during the cold war years only because it helped freeze the political status quo of Italian domestic politics to mirror the bloc politics of East and West at the international level.
 When the Berlin Wall collapsed and signaled the end of the cold war, the Italians continued as if nothing had happened because domestically the political war between “east” and “west” had not ceased.
-Italian leaders failed to realize that when the wall came tumbling down their political “system” had become obsolete practically over night; that is, unless changes were made to mirror domestically the new international political order based on a multipolar, globalized world.
+Italian leaders failed to realize that when the wall came tumbling down their political “system” became obsolete practically over night; that is, unless changes were made to mirror domestically the new international political order based on a multipolar, globalized world.
 Unfortunately, as in 1494 Italian leaders failed to see and understand the problem in time.
 They did not rise to the challenge.
 Nothing has been done to reorganize and modernize the Italian “system” which is doomed because it is obsolete, inefficient and unable to compete in the multipolar, globalized world and economy that has replaced the old bi-polar order.

 The Italian “system” desperately needs to be tweaked, beginning with its Constitution and Institutions, including law enforcement, the judiciary and justice systems.
 Governments need to be stable and the decision-making process needs to be shortened.
 Real-time capabilities are required, not perpetual indecisiveness.
 People must be reprogrammed to see that not everyone can be in government or on the dole and that private enterprise, as well as domestic and foreign investors need to be given a chance.
-People cannot wait months to know whether taxes will be raised or cut.
+People cannot wait months to know whether their taxes will be raised or cut.
 Nothing of course has been done to remedy the situation, until now that is.
 Ironically, Italy’s multiparty political system was better suited to the former bipolar world order that emerged after WWII whereas today what is needed is the exact opposite.
 Let’s hope someone acts well and quickly before the markets begin to rock and roll.
 Good luck Italia!